 Oh lovely to be Wystan Hugh Auden!

-And the things you would say
+For the things that you punctually say

-Would be ever so gay—
+Are delightful and ever so gay—

 ……….
 Yet ironically double

-How profound to be Wystan Hugh Auden!
+How delightful to be Wystan Hugh Auden!

 In the last rays of empire basking